 One of the most important steps you can take to protect your interests is to go into the negotiation stage prepared.
 Do your research, know what is at stake and know your goals for the terms of the final contract.
 Decide ahead of time what is non-negotiable and what terms you require to feel confident of the agreement.

 Problems with a contract

-If you have already entered into a business contract and there are issues with the other party meeting the demands of the agreement or abiding by the terms of the contract, there are options available to you.
+If you have already entered into a business contract and there are issues with the other party abiding by the terms of the contract, there are options.
 Your business may have grounds to pursue legal action over a breach of contract and other related concerns.

 The final goal of any type of business contract is to protect the interests of all parties in the relationship.
-You may benefit from an assessment of the terms of a contract to see where you could be exposed to certain risks, or it may be helpful to seek an understanding of your options after a dispute or breach of contract.
+You may benefit from an assessment of the contract to see where you could be exposed to certain risks.
+It may be helpful to seek an understanding of your options after a dispute or breach of contract.